2022 Sand Sculptors

 USA

-Morgan is a beach-loving born an’ raised California girl who serendipitously stumbled into sand sculpting in 2007.
-By 2011, she was traveling full time, appearing on TV shows, giving media interviews, professionally competing, and spreading joy to people far and wide.
-Rudluff considers herself to be quite privileged and very lucky to have been able to make a living doing fun unique work, and still to this day, is grateful for the opportunity to travel and be creative.
-In 2018 Rudluff made the complicated choice to put sand sculpting on the back-burner and focus on a new career in the healing arts.
-She currently works full-time as a massage therapist splitting her time between a private practice in Oakland, CA and as a massage therapy instructor at the San Francisco School of Massage & Bodywork.
-Rudluff considers her years as a sand sculptor instrumental in how she approaches bodywork: “Both of my careers have been equal parts art, design, science, composition, education, adaptability, attention to detail, creativity, intuition, and absolute love for what I am doing.
+Morgan Rudluff is a beach-loving California girl who stumbled into sand sculpting in 2007.
+By 2011, after stretch of hard work and growth, she was traveling full time, appearing on TV, professionally competing, and living that good life.
+In 2018, Morgan made the complicated choice to focus on a new career.
+She now works full-time as a massage therapist splitting her time between her private practice in Oakland, CA and as an Instructor of massage therapy at the San Francisco School of Massage & Bodywork.
+Morgan is (obviously) still sand sculpting, but just part-time now.
+She considers all her years as a sand sculptor to have been instrumental in how she approaches bodywork: “Both of my careers have been equal parts art, design, science, composition, education, adaptability, attention to detail, creativity, intuition, and absolute love for what I am doing.
 Plus, I usually get to work barefoot doing both!”

 Blue Double Wave (Short)